wso2/docs-mi/en/docs/reference/mediators/property-mediator.md

 <respond/>
 ```

-### Reading a property stored in the Registry
+### Read a property stored in the Registry

 You can read a property that is stored in the Registry by using the
 `get-property()` method in your Synapse configuration.
-For example, the following Synapse configuration retrieves the `abc` property of the collection `gov:/data/xml/collectionx` , and stores it in the `regProperty` property.
+For example, the following Synapse configuration retrieves the `abc` property of the collection `gov:/data/xml/collectionx`, and stores it in the `regProperty` property.

 ``` xml
 <property name="regProperty" expression="get-property('registry', 'gov:/data/xml/collectionx@abc')"/>